openstack-archive/infra-manual/doc/source/developers.rst

 configured gate pipeline, then Gerrit will merge the code into trunk.

-Besides running the gate tests, the gate pipeline determines the order of changes to merge across multiple repositories.
+Besides running the gate tests, the gate pipeline determines the order of changes to merge across multiple projects.
 The changes are tested and merged in this order, so that for each change the state of all other repositories can be identified.

-Additional information about repository gating and Zuul can be found in the Zuul documentation, located at: http://docs.openstack.org/infra/zuul/gating.html
+Additional information about project gating and Zuul can be found in the Zuul documentation, located at: http://docs.openstack.org/infra/zuul/gating.html